Last Updated on

 However, this will stop once the body starts to maintain a sodium equilibrium at a cellular level.

-When you take a break from training, you are changing the environment for your muscles and reducing the amount of stimuli that they are being exposed to.
-When weight training, your muscle are in a constant state of growth and repair.
+When you take a break from training, you are changing the environment for your muscles and reducing the number of stimuli that they are being exposed to.
+When weight training, your muscle is in a constant state of growth and repair.

 When used in a controlled manner, ‘cheat meals’ are an excellent dietary tool that can be used to help you to chisel out that physique.

-Many people after a big gym session start to crave the foods that they really enjoy e.g. sugar cravings, and half the battle is not to give into this urge and temptation.
+Many people after a big gym session start to crave the foods that they really enjoy.
+For example, craving sugar cravings.
+Sometimes half the battle is not to give in to this urge and temptation.